 Once your website has been expertly configured and fully set up, all you have to do to begin attracting new traffic is post great content consistently.

 The process of expertly configuring your WordPress site, however, is quite involved , requiring the configuration and integration of different elements and web properties …

 (Traffic System – Configuration Phase Checklist)

-Once you have expertly configured your WordPress site, the next step is to automate the process.
-This step is explained in the next article in our series.
+Once you have configured your WordPress site, the next step is to automate as much of the process as you can.
+This step is explained in the next article in the WordPress Traffic System series.

 To read the rest of this article, click here:

-This article is part of a comprehensive tutorial series aimed at helping you learn how to grow your business using a WordPress-driven website or blog and proven web marketing strategies.
+This tutorial is part of a comprehensive tutorial series designed to help site owners learn how to grow their business online with a WordPress-driven website or blog and proven web marketing strategies.